“The Saddest Words of Tongue & Pen, Are Those of What Might have Been

 My friend told the EPA Manager of Mobile Fleets what happened.

 So, no one made money.
 The “New Company”declared Bankruptcy, it had no customers or prospect of EPA approval..
-My friend lost everything: his income, his home, his savings, spent on legal expenses, fighting the corrupt International Distributor’s “Bankruptcy”.
+My friend lost everything: his income & assets, his home, his life insurance & retirement, spent on legal expenses, fighting the corrupt International Distributor’s “Bankruptcy”.
+But his wife stood by him “For Better or Worse.“ I guess that made my friend the richest man in town.